echen333/cp-workshop/2_solve_your_first_problem.md

 }
 ```

 We first have to read in $t$, the number of test cases in the input.
 We will then have to loop $t$ times, reading in two integers each time.
+This is our complete code.

 ```cpp
 #include "bits/stdc++.h"